resource-watch/data-pre-processing/com_030a_rw1_fishing_activity/README.md

 ## Fishing Activity Dataset Pre-processing
 This file describes the data pre-processing that was done to [Global Fishing Activity](https://globalfishingwatch.org/?utm_source=wri_map&utm_medium=api_integration&utm_campaign=ocean_watch) for [display on Resource Watch](https://resourcewatch.org/data/explore/11f16cb9-def0-4bd5-a60e-50c542b837e3).

 The data was retrieved using a Global Fishing Watch (GFW)  API.
-To get tiled PNGs of fishing effort for each year (from 2012 to 2020), eight `GET` requests were sent to teh GFW API.
+To get tiled PNGs of fishing effort for each year (from 2012 to 2020), eight `GET` requests were sent to the GFW API.
 The request filters data for the desired `date-range` and `geartype`.
 For the Fishing Activity dataset, we requested all gear types except `dredge_fishing` and `trawlers`.
 The API response includes a url template for retrieving individual image "tiles" according to the location and zoom level, which Resource Watch uses to display the map of fishing activity (of certain types).<br>

 #### Example: Request for fishing activity from 2012-2013
 ```